SM Shafiul Azam: Biography

-In 1969 Azam became the first Bengali chief secretary of East Pakistan.
+In 1969, Shafiul Azam became the first Bengali chief secretary of East Pakistan.
 After the Independence of Bangladesh, he found himself out of favor with the new government.
 After the government changed he went on to become Deputy Secretary and cabinet secretary.
 He served as the Deputy of the Bangladesh Planning Commission.
 He served as the Minister of Communication, Industry, Jute, and Mineral Resources in the Cabinet of President Ziaur Rahman.

-Azam died on 4 December 1991.
+Shafiul Azam died on 4 December 1991.